cloud-agnost/agnost-gitops/README.md

 Under the hood Agnost uses several open source solutions and integrate them seamlessles.
 Basically, for each new container that you create and associate with your git repository we create a [Tekton](https://tekton.dev/) pipeline and register a webhook to your git repository to listen push events.
 Whenever you push your code updates to your repository this webhook is triggered and Tekton pipeline starts running.

-There are three steps in the Tekton pipeline which are executed in sequence and described below:
+There are three steps in the Tekton pipeline, which are executed in sequence and described below:
-1. **Setup:** At this first step we clone your git repository to the Kubernets cluster where Agnost is running
+1. **Setup:** At this first step we clone your git repository to the Kubernetes cluster where Agnost is running
 2. **Build:** Using [Kaniko](https://github.com/GoogleContainerTools/kaniko), we build the OCI compliant docker image and push the image to the [Registy](https://distribution.github.io/distribution/) in your Kubernetes cluster.
 3. **Deploy:** Using the pushed image, we change the image of your container in your Kubernetes cluster.